 purchasereports the orders placed.
 This is the basis for Web Extend revenue metrics.

 Use these JSFiddle examples to see these commands in action.
-Use the LIVE EVENTS viewer in your Predict Dashboard to check your implementation works.
+Use the LIVE EVENTS viewer in the Web Behavior box on the Data Sources page to check your implementation works.

 Step 5 – Validating the JS API Implementation